jopineda/plot-nanopore-run/README.md

 4. Maximum read length per hour
 5. Average read length per hour

-It will also produce a PDf with all these plots.
+It will also produce a PDF with all these plots.